July 8, 2022

 In general, the larger the surety bond amount, the more stringent the underwriting requirements.
-Most surety companies will check your customer’s personal credit on bond amounts of $50,000 or less – and many without a credit check.
+Most surety companies will check your customer’s personal credit on bond amounts of $50,000 or more.
+Smaller bond amounts may be available without a credit check.

 For larger bonds, your customer may need to submit a business financial statement in addition to the personal credit check.

 Question 3: What is the Purpose of the Surety Bond?